Jane Rigby: Career

 Rigby has authored over 150 papers.
 She has worked with telescopes including the Keck Observatory and Magellan Telescopes, as well as the Hubble, Spitzer, and Chandra space telescopes.

 James Webb Space Telescope

-In 2010, Rigby was appointed deputy operations project scientist at the James Webb Space Telescope (JWST) and civil servant at Goddard Space Flight Center, located in Greenbelt, Maryland.
+In 2010, Rigby was appointed as a civil servant at Goddard Space Flight Center, located in Greenbelt, Maryland, where she was named as the deputy operations project scientist at the James Webb Space Telescope (JWST).
 Upon taking the job, she read a third-party report on the telescope's delays and budget overruns.
-Rigby's job involved reinstating featured that had been cut due to cost, ensuring the feasibility of design changes, and communicating between scientists and engineers.
+Rigby's job involved reinstating features that had been cut due to cost, ensuring the feasibility of design changes, and communicating between scientists and engineers.